4-H Awards & Recognition Program

 4-H State Awards Program

 A 4-H State Award is the highest honor bestowed on a Michigan 4-H member.
 4-H State Award winners become part of an elite group of 4-H youth who have demonstrated the highest level of excellence in learning, leadership, and service.
-Recognition for 4-H State Award winners include a plaque and cash award.
-The program recognizes 4-H members in 18 project areas in both junior (13-15 years old) and senior (16-19 years old) age divisions, as well as a group award area (13-19 years old).
+The purpose of this awards program is to provide 4-H youth a learning opportunity where they can receive recognition while developing important life skills.
+Through the experience, members apply skills in communication, organization, and self-motivation.

 A select number of 4-H State Award applicants are invited to attend the prestigious 4-H State Award Recognition Event held during 4-H Exploration Days as State Award delegates.
 4-H State Award delegates are selected through an application process that showcases their knowledge, skills and experiences in their chosen 4-H project area.
 Participation in the State Awards Program helps all applicants develop workforce preparation skills such as communication, time management, goal setting, and record keeping.